Illia Yefimchyk: Career

 Yefimchyk never competed in professional bodybuilding events and competitions.
-Instead, he regularly shared his daily training routines via social media platforms which garnered him media attention.
+Instead, he regularly shared his daily training routines via social media platforms, which garnered him media attention.
 His most notable feats in bodybuilding were 600 lb bench press and 700 lb deadlift, which gained him a huge fanbase including over 300,000 Instagram followers.

 Death

 Yefimchyk suffered a heart attack on 6 September 2024.
 His wife Anna performed chest compressions until an ambulance arrived, and he was admitted to intensive care in a coma.
-He was pronounced dead five days after, on 11 September, at the age of 36.
+He was pronounced dead five days later, on 11 September, at the age of 36.
 The cause of death was cardiac arrest.